Partial Mobilization: Tracking Multilingual Information Flows Amongst Russian Media Outlets and Telegram

-Plotting the estimated influence of each website on each other and on Telegram, we see in Figure~\ref{fig:hakews}, that Telegram typically has a moderate estimated influence on the content published on each of the websites.
-Specifically, Telegram has a possible influence on the 25.2\% of content on katehon.com, 28.4\% on news-front.info, 23.\% on rbc.ru, and 31.7\% on ukrain.ru.
+Plotting the estimated influence of each website on each other and Telegram, we see in Figure~\ref{fig:hakews}, that Telegram typically has a moderate estimated influence on the content published on each of the websites.
+Most prominently, Telegram has a possible influence on 18.4\% of content on katehon.com, 25.2\% on news-front.info, 23.0\% on rbc.ru, and 26.7\% on ukraina.ru.
 Conversely, it has the weakest influence on the website ura.news (despite often writing about its topics prior to ura.news [Table~\ref{tab:began-on-telegram}]).
-Conversely, with the smallest amount of articles, we see that geopolitika.ru also smallest estimated influence on Telegram.
-Conversely, as largely expected, we see in the estimated topic spread efficiency in Figure~\ref{fig:hakews-efficiency} that many of our websites are fairly efficient at seeing their content migrate to Telegram, with waronfakes.com being the best at 18.8\% efficiency.
-This indicates across our websites, many of them do not have to post many articles before that article's topic appears on Telegram.
+With the smallest amount of articles, we see that geopolitika.ru also had the smallest estimated influence on Telegram while news-front.info had the greatest effect on Telegram.
+Further as largely expected, we see in the estimated topic spread efficiency in Figure~\ref{fig:hakews-efficiency} that many of our websites are somewhat efficient at seeing their content migrate to Telegram, with waronfakes.com being the best at 18.8\% efficiency.
+This indicates across our websites, many may have to post a few articles before that article's topic appears on Telegram.

 In addition, to estimating the influence of each website on our set of Telegram channels, we further estimate the relationships that each website has with one another.
 As largely expected prominent websites like rt.com and sputniknews.com have the largest estimated possible influence on the content of one another relative to other websites (around 6\% [Figure~\ref{fig:hakews}]).
-Looking at the efficiency of these influence relationships, we see again a stronger relationship between many of the large English-language Russian news sites (tass.com, sputniknews.com, and rt.com) at 7\%.
-Similarly, we see again that news-front.info, which has been previously documented as heavily influencing conversations within Russian propaganda ecosystems~\cite{hanley2022happenstance} has a marked estimated influence on other websites, playing a possible role in nearly 3\% of the content on each of other websites.
+Looking at the efficiency of these influence relationships, we see again a stronger relationship between many of the large English-language Russian news sites (tass.com, sputniknews.com, and rt.com).
+Similarly, we see again that news-front.info, which has been previously documented as heavily influencing conversations within Russian propaganda ecosystems~\cite{hanley2022happenstance} has a marked estimated influence on other websites, compared to the rest of the websites, playing a possible role in nearly 3\% of the content on each of other websites (Figure~\ref{fig:hakews}).